 What Is ‘Reasonable Security’?

 If your information is breached and your case goes to litigation, you will be asked to demonstrate “due care.”
 Organizations must use safeguards to ensure that risk is reasonable to the organization and appropriate to other interested parties at the time of the breach.
-The CIS risk assessment method helps your organization demonstrate the right level of due care.
+For reasonable implementation of the CIS Controls, the CIS risk assessment method helps your organization demonstrate the right level of due care.

 Justification for CIS RAM